 Well, the answer is yes.
-Of course, it can get messy at the beginning, but even if you have a professional studio, things will get messy.
+Of course, it can get messy initially, but even if you have a professional studio, things will get messy.
 Creating pottery at home can be convenient as you don’t have to travel to a dedicated studio.
-Moreover, you can work on your own schedule.
+Moreover, you can work on your schedule.
 Even if you get inspired in the middle of the night, you can start right away.

 Studio rental fees, pottery classes, and some pottery tools can be expensive.
 At home, you can find various suitable alternatives to create pottery at home.
 You can start with a small budget and scale up once you are confident about your skills.